 Buses on the Isle of Wight are operated by Southern Vectis.
 Newport has the largest bus station with connections all over the Island, but you can also travel direct from Ryde to a number of other towns on the East side.
 There are more buses covering the eastern side of the Island than the quieter West Wight (see our guide to Isle of Wight towns).

-Saving money on Isle of Wight buses
+How to Save money on Isle of Wight buses

 - Ask for a through ticket if you are travelling via Newport, as it can be cheaper than two singles.